 Plywood is often used in combination with OSB for wall sheathing.
 Many contractors opt for plywood on corners or anywhere a cut sheet must be used rather than a sheet with a factory sealed edge.
 Cut edges of OSB are especially vulnerable to water damage, which is why the plywood “pieced-in” method works so great.

-Plywood is made from sheets of wood that are peeled from trees and then glued together in layers that are laid perpendicular to each other.
+Plywood is made from sheets of wood that are peeled from trees and then glued together in layers that are laid perpendicular to each other (courtesy of Home Depot).

 Structural fiberboard is less dense but more thermally resistant than wood panels.
-Though considered "structural," these panels may required additional bracing to meet local building codes.
+Though considered "structural," these panels may required additional bracing to meet local building codes (courtesy of Home Depot).

 The use of diagonal tongue-and-groove (T&G) wood boards was standard practice for sheathing until after World War II, but it has waned since then.
 Solid wood sheathing is still a good (if pricey) choice to offer the best structural support, however.
 The boards are the best way to tie the header to the footer on a wall, not to mention the wall studs to each other – something to consider for houses in storm-prone areas such as Florida house plans.
 Diagonal tongue & groove boards are also extremely durable – the spruce, fir, or pine boards are more resistant to rot and swelling than OSB.
 They provide a very strong fastening surface as well.

 Solid-wood T&G boards (usually 1x6s or 1x8s) are best nailed diagonally across studs when used as sheathing.
-This technique provides the most structural strength across the framed wall.
+This technique provides the most structural strength across the framed wall (courtesy of Green Building Advisor).

 “Rigid foam,” as it's often known in the industry, may be made from polystyrene or polyisocyanurate.
 It is most frequently used for increased insulation on the exterior of the home because it eliminates the thermal bridge between the studs and wood sheathing.
 To get the most from installing foam board as sheathing, most contractors apply it directly over the OSB or plywood and then fasten the siding through it.
 Using a combination of wood panel and foam gives you better thermal protection (higher initial cost but more energy savings over time) and an adequate form of bracing from stud to stud.
 Foam board can actually be installed without any OSB or plywood at all, fastened directly to the stud.
 But this method will require some sort of bracing (let-in 1x4s, L-profile straps, inset panels, etc.) between studs.
 Using foam board alone as sheathing usually isn't recommended in high wind areas or where the interior surface of the product might drop below the dew point in the winter.

-Polystyrene or polyisocyanurate foam boards, though normally applied over plywood or OSB panels for additional insulation, may be installed by themselves – but additional bracing will be required for structural stability.
+Polystyrene or polyisocyanurate foam boards, though normally applied over plywood or OSB panels for additional insulation, may be installed by themselves – but additional bracing will be required for structural stability (courtesy of Home Construction Improvement).

 When it comes to wall sheathing, only a few special projects will require something other than OSB or plywood.
 However, it's nice to know you have a couple options just in case.
 Make sure to ask your contractor about what sheathing material will work best for your specific situation.